 Josh is in the second year of the History M.A program at the University of New Brunswick.
 His research interests include Indigenous intersectionalities, colonial relationships in Canada, Indigenous cultures across Canada, and land claims in Eastern Canada.

-Leanna is in the first year of her doctoral studies program at the University of New Brunswick.
+Leanna is in the doctoral studies program at the University of New Brunswick.
 Prior to coming to UNB, she studied History and French Language at the University of Central Florida in Orlando.
 In 2009, she completed an MA thesis in History that examined changes in the construct of Acadian identity due to their dispersal and their resettlement in Louisiana.
 Based on her studies she went on to publish an article entitled “A Fractured Foundation: Discontinuities in Acadian Resettlement in Louisiana, 1755-1803.”
 She is now exploring the role of twentieth-century literature in creating new historical narratives within the marginalized Francophone communities of Acadia and Guadeloupe.

-Richard is a first year PhD student at the University of New Brunswick in the Department of History.
+Richard is a PhD student at the University of New Brunswick in the Department of History.
 He holds a BA with Honours in History from UNB and a MA in History from Queen’s University.
 Richard’s SSHRC-funded Master’s thesis, “The Age of Constitutionalism,” investigates the effects of constitutional thought and debate upon the experience of white settlers during the American Revolution, with particular focus on the later impact that these mentalities had on the British colonies of Nova Scotia and New Brunswick.
 Richard’s doctoral studies will focus on nineteenth-century exhibitions throughout the Maritime Provinces and how these social gathers reinforced regional and imperial, as opposed to national, identities that persisted well into the early twentieth century.

 Danielle Hogan is an artist and founding director of The Gynocratic Art Gallery.
 She earned a diploma in fine craft from the New Brunswick College of Craft and Design (’95), BFA Emily CarrUniversity (’00), MFA the University of Victoria (’03), PhD the University of New Brunswick (’17).
 She holds a PhD in Interdisciplinary Studies from the University of New Brunswick.
 Danielle’s research embraces craftivism, DIY, and craft in contemporary art broadly; an intersectional feminist her dissertation investigates Femaffect – a term that she originated, which addresses the negatively feminized effects that are suffered by women and other members of the LGBTG2+ communities when they employ textiles in art.